gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 as she swallowed her terror and ran into the inky darkness that had swallowed the bookster and her grandfather.

-Erileine held her breath as she entered the darkness, expecting the choking smell of smoke, but just as in Forecastle on the night of the riot, the darkness had no more taste or smell than a shadow.
+Erileine held her breath, expecting darkness to smell like smoke, but just as in Forecastle on the night of the riot, it had no more taste or smell than a shadow.
 Metal clanged on metal ahead of her.
 A cry for aid was suddenly cut off.

 She banged her shin hard against something as her father shouted her name again.
 What had she been thinking?
 She couldn't help Razi---she